Frequently Asked Questions

 Q: What are the admission requirements to the SSS program?

-A: A student must be an American citizen or permanent resident of the U.S., must be registered as a student attending classes at DSU, must demonstrate an academic need for services, must have completed no more than 40 college level credits, and must meet at least one of the following criteria:
+A: A student must be a citizen or permanent resident of the U.S., must be registered as a full-time student at DSU, must demonstrate an academic need for services, must have completed no more than 40 college level credits, and must meet at least one of the following criteria:

 - low income – determined by federal guidelines based on family size and income,